notapassenger/RACC-PM/README.md

  * **datasets** file provides the room impulse response(RIR) in frequency domain and $\alpha$ used in our experiments; The ATF data is too large to upload and can be generated through rirGenerate.
  * **results** file is a collection of the algorithms performance in the paper.
  * **rirGenerate** file provides the way of generate RIR with three ways to add noise: adding Gaussian noise(snr: 15-25dB), position disturbance(0-0.05m), reverberation(0.3s-0.4s).
- # Additional Experiment: Position perturbation and reverberation levels in the paper.
+ # Additional Experiment: Adding position perturbation and reverberation levels in the paper.

 To evaluate the performance of the proposed $RACC-PM$ algorithm,  The resulting graphs are shown here.